Kwirtz/Advanced_programming/README.md

 For the oral you can either use the notebook or create a powerpoint.
 The goal of the Oral is to have a discussion around your project.
 10-15 min of presentation and around 5 minutes of questions.

+At the end of each chapter there will be a couple of todos.
+They will count as a bonus for the grade of the dossier

 <a name="Resources"></a>
 ## Resources